chkrsk/mathtrainer/README.md

 - Generates random math problems (addition, subtraction, multiplication, division).
 - Aimed at helping users practice and reinforce their memory of basic math operations.
-- Future plans may include adding user accounts and saving results (database functionality might be added in the future).
+- Future plans may include saving results (database functionality might be added in the future).

 ## Technologies

 - **Django** – A Python framework for building web applications.
 - **HTML, CSS, JavaScript** – Frontend technologies for displaying the user interface.
+- **Database** - SQLite (by default, but can be changed to PostgreSQL or MySQL if needed)

 ## Installation